Frontend issues in Algolia's Magento Open Source and Adobe Commerce extension

-It is possible to see unexpected results while you’re fetching your products.
-The best way to understand where it’s coming from is to compare them to the results you get with the same search in your Algolia dashboard: go to Indices then search for your default product index (by default: magento_default_products).
+You may see unexpected results when fetching products.
+The best way to understand what’s happening is to compare these results with those you get with the exact search in Algolia’s dashboard: go to Indices, then search for your product index (by default: magento_default_products).

-If you see the same behavior on the dashboard and on the front end, and it looks unexpected to you, this probably means that there’s an issue on how you configured your index.
-You can have a look at the online documentation about this topic.
+- If you see the same unexpected behavior on the dashboard and the frontend, this probably means that there’s an index configuration issue.

-If you see differences between your front end and your dashboard, you should: Check the attributes “visibility_search” and “visibility_catalog” of the records.
-If they are set to 0, they won’t appear in related pages on the front end.
+If you see differences between your frontend and the dashboard, check the record’s values for the two visibility attributes (visibility_search and visibility_catalog).
+If they’re set to 0, they won’t appear on related pages on the frontend.

 There are no images in your results

 If all your images suddenly disappear from the frontend, you’ve probably cleared Magento’s image cache (held in the pub/media/catalog/product/cache directory).
 Algolia’s extension uses Magento’s image cache for product images.
 To fix this, reindex your products.

 Some web browsers have tools to help you investigate frontend issues.